aryeelab/bisulfite-seq-tools/README.md

 ## Questions and Comments
 Please use the Github Issue tracker with any issue you face with the platform.
-Any specific questions or comments, contact me at divyswar01@g.harvard.edu
+Any specific questions or comments, contact me at <a href="mailto:divyswar01@g.harvard.edu">divyswar01@g.harvard.edu</a>